-The pervasiveness and complexity of domestic violence mean that anyone — regardless of age, gender, sexuality, ethnicity or social standing — can be a victim.
+Domestic violence’s pervasiveness and complexity mean that anyone — regardless of age, gender, sexuality, ethnicity or social standing — can be a victim.
 Domestic violence and substance use disorders are often linked and can occur simultaneously.
 According to the American Society of Addiction Medicine, physical violence is 11 times more likely when a person has heavily misused substances like drugs or alcohol compared to someone who is sober.

-- Make sure those around you know the facts about domestic violence, challenge myths or false information
+- Start a conversation about domestic violence awareness and advocacy with family, friends, neighbors or co-workers.
+Make sure those around you know the facts about domestic violence, and challenge myths or false information you hear.

-- October 18, Thursday: #PurpleThursday – On this day you’re encouraged to wear the color purple to show support for survivors and victims of domestic violence.
-You can share photos or selfies on social media using the hashtag #PurpleThursday.
+- Wear the color purple to show support for survivors and victims of domestic violence.
+You can share photos or selfies on social media using the hashtag #DVAM2020.